-Developing a Java EE application
+Developing a Java EE Application

 This tutorial illustrates the Java EE application development workflow.

 The application that we will develop will be a minimal one.
 It'll be a one JSP page Java web application.
-However, the IntelliJ IDEA features discussed here are applicable to Java EE applications of any complexity.
+However, the IntelliJ IDEA features shown here are applicable to Java EE applications of any complexity.

 - Before you start

 - Modifying the code and observing the changes

 - Packaging the application into a WAR file